swirlai/swirl-search/docs/AI-Guide.md

 # Setting up RAG

-1. Install Swirl 3.0 as noted in the [Quick Start Guide](Quick-Start.md#local-installation), including the latest version of the Galaxy UI.
+* Install Swirl 3.0 as noted in the [Quick Start Guide](Quick-Start.md#local-installation), including the latest version of the Galaxy UI.

-2. Add an OpenAI API key to the `.env` file:
+* Add an OpenAI API key to the `.env` file:

 ```
 OPENAI_API_KEY='your-key-here'
 ```
 *Check out [OpenAI's YouTube video](https://youtu.be/nafDyRsVnXU?si=YpvyaRvhX65vtBrb) if you don't have an OpenAI API Key.*

-3. When installing for PRODUCTION use, change the following line in `static/api/config/default` from:
+* When installing for PRODUCTION use, change the following line in `static/api/config/default` from:

 ```
 "webSocketConfig": {
     "url": "ws://<yourhost>:<your-port>/chatgpt-data"
   }
 ```

 ...to...

 ```
 "webSocketConfig": {
     "url": "wss://<yourhost>:<your-port>/chatgpt-data"
   }
 ```

-*This default `ws:` can be used locally but should NEVER be done in production since it is not secure!*
+*The default `ws:` prefix can be used locally but should NEVER be used in production as it is not secure!*

-4. Add the following configuration to the `page_fetch_config_json` parameter of each SearchProvider you wish to have participate in RAG:
+* Add the following configuration to the `page_fetch_config_json` parameter of each SearchProvider you wish to have participate in RAG:

 ```
 "page_fetch_config_json": {
         "cache": "false",